jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 I don't use those *Common targets*, but instead use my own custom image recipes.

-There are three custom images available in the *meta-rpi* layer.
+There are four custom images available in the *meta-rpi* layer.
 The recipes for the images can be found in `meta-rpi/images/`

 * console-image.bb
 * x11-image.bb
 * qt5-x11-image.bb
+* audio-image.bb

 You should add your own custom images to this same directory.